 The two normal approximation methods are included in this plot because we can see that their average coverage probability is far below the confidence level.
 For the unbiased method, we see that they do provide shorter intervals, but really lack in coverage.
 For the MLE method, they often provide the longest intervals with horrible coverage.

-Note that the average length is the same for the minimal cardinality procedures.
-This is because the methods are choosing between acceptance sets of minimal cardinalities (so the same minimal length).
-The only difference is between which minimal cardinality sets are being chosen, but the length of them is the same since they are minimal cardinality.d which is proved in Holladay (2019) This is because they are choosing between acceptance sets of minimal cardinality (so the same minimal length).
+Note that the average length is the same for the minimal cardinality procedures due to how coincidental endpoints work which is proved in Holladay (2019).
+This is because they are choosing between acceptance sets of minimal cardinality (so the same minimal length).
 The only difference is between which minimal cardinality sets are being chosen, but the length of them is the same since they are minimal cardinality.
-Thus, the average length is the same for the minimal cardinality procedures.
 Thus, the average length is the same for the minimal cardinality procedures.
 Therefore, Modified Sterne (MST) is considered superior because they all have the same average length, but MST chooses the acceptance sets with the highest coverage probability, so with the same length as the other minimal cardinality procedures, MST is getting the most coverage.
 Since the average length for the three minimal cardinality procedures are the same and the average coverage probability is also very similar for each method, so they are stacked upon each other in the plots and difficult to differentiate between in the plot.

 Overall, the minimal cardinality procedures perform the best in terms of average length and average coverage probability out of all the methods, and out of the three minimal cardinality procedures, MST performs the best in terms of coverage.